KBot-discord/KBot/packages/README.md

 ## Directories

+- `/packages/database` - Package that holds Prisma configurations
+- `/packages/eslint-config` - ESLint config for the repository
 - `/packages/holodex` - Helper package for the Holodex API
+- `/packages/prettier-config` - Prettier config for the repository
 - `/packages/proto` - Package generated from protobuf files
+- `/packages/ts-config` - TypeScript configuration for the repository